Frannie-cpu/iam-project/README.md

 | Abel Jaanus    | IT Support   | Microsoft 365 E5     | IT                   | Helpdesk Admin                |
 | Abner Taavi    | HR Manager   | Microsoft 365 E5     | HR Group             | None                          |

-**Design principle:** the HR Manager — despite being the most senior person on the Human Resource (HR) team — gets **no** admin role.
+**Design principle:**  RBAC is applied such that admin rights match actual job need — not seniority.
+The HR Manager — despite being the most senior person on the Human Resource (HR) team — gets **no** admin role.
 Seniority is not the same as system control.
 Only IT Support gets the Help Desk Admin role and for **some** more elevated access, only temporarily, via PIM.

 ---